 When it came to Connecticut, however, Block stayed with the name of the river already in use.
 Perhaps he was trying to communicate with the Native Americans he traded with, or perhaps he wanted to avoid confusion.
 Over time it got franglicized into Connecticut.

 Rhode Island and the Providence Plantations (its official name) got its name from two incidents.
 We’ve already mentioned Verrazano was a great one for naming things, just not making them stick.
 Likewise, when he first found Rhode Island, he noted that Block Island (which he called Claudia) had a striking relation to the Isle of Rhodes.
-While not necessarily what he intended, map makers branded the whole area Rhode Island, and it was one of the few names he created that stuck, at least partially.
+While not necessarily what he intended, map makers branded the whole area Rhode Island.
+It was one of the few names he created that stuck, at least partially.

 Today, the two are melded together in one simple phrase that trips off the tongue so easily that most people have shortened it for ease of use.
 Score the win for Verrazano.